Godot Introduction (for Pythoners)

 - Variables

-are attributes of the class - Functions
+varand constantsconstare attributes of the class - Functions

-are methods of the class - Adding a script is subclassing the type you selected for the node
+funcare methods of the class - Adding a script is subclassing the type you selected for the node

 - You specify the base class at the top with

-extends BaseClass
+extends BaseClass - Any

-will be shown on the inspector and can be modified from outside. - You can also declare a
+var, you prefix with@exportwill be shown on the inspector and can be modified from outside. - You can also declare a

-you can emit at the class root, just name itsignal mysignalHappened
+signalyou can emit at the class root, just name itsignal mysignalHappened - Members (inherited or not) are accessible without

-if the name is shadowed by a local variable. - Children nodes can be accessed by prepending
+self.but you can explicitly useself.memberif the name is shadowed by a local variable. - Children nodes can be accessed by prepending

-to their name - Node types and types can be accessed by name (
+$to their name - Node types and types can be accessed by name (

-...), no import required (also means, names must be unique) - Also scripts with
+Vector2D,Input,CollisionObject2D...), no import required (also means, names must be unique) - Also scripts with

-directive will be available by name - Built-in methods starts with
+classname MyClassdirective will be available by name - Built-in methods starts with

 _